-The 2020 ESME String Camp (“Band Camp”) is an exciting week long summer intensive chamber music program held August 3-7, 2020 at the Aquinas College Art and Music Center in Grand Rapids, MI for grades 6-12, college, and post-college string players.
+The 2020 ESME String Camp is an exciting week long summer intensive chamber music program held August 3-7, 2020 at the Aquinas College Art and Music Center in Grand Rapids, MI for grades 6-12, college, and post-college string players.
 Our world class artistic string faculty includes musicians from the New York Philharmonic and the Detroit Symphony Orchestra as well as visiting teaching artists from The Manhattan School of Music and the Grand Valley State University faculty.
 Individual students will be arranged into chamber groups based on grade/level and work with ESME on both traditional classical and ESME chamber arrangements.
 Application fee is $450 if received by March 29, ($460 after March 29, $475 after May 29.
 After June 29 applications will be accepted on a case by case basis.)

 Meet the Artistic Faculty

 Blake Hinson joined the New York Philharmonic as assistant principal bass in 2012.
 Previously he served as principal bass of the Grand Rapids Symphony for two seasons, played with the New World Symphony as a fellow, and performed with The Philadelphia Orchestra.
 A native of West Des Moines, Iowa, Blake was accepted at age 16 to The Curtis Institute of Music, where he studied with Philadelphia Orchestra principal bass Harold Robinson and Edgar Meyer.
 He spent three summers at the Aspen Music Festival and School on fellowship, where he played in the Aspen Festival Orchestra and won the 2006 low strings competition.
 Blake won third prize in the International Society of Bassists Double Bass Competition and made his solo debut at Boston's Symphony Hall.
 Besides performing with the New York Philharmonic, Blake also teaches bass at Stony Brook University in New York.